davidkimai/Ilya-Sutskever-Research/README.md

 ## Introduction

-This repository contains meta annotated case studies on Ilya Sutskever's ~30 research resource recommendations to John Carmack (papers, blogs, websites, etc.) to learn about Artificial Intelligence.
+This repository contains meta annotations and case studies on Ilya Sutskever's ~30 research resource recommendations to John Carmack (papers, blogs, websites, etc.) to learn about Artificial Intelligence.

 ## Original Link